 - May not be a part of a company’s short- and middle-term goal especially in times of economic downturn

 A competition that encourages startups to put forward their most relevant and innovative solutions to solve a corporation’s problem.
 It can be open to a wide audience of internal and external stakeholders.

 - High ROI by identifying the best startup acquisition channels

 - High participation rates if done right

 - Increased brand awareness through exposure to a wide audience

-- Limited pathways to take ideas further after a challenge
+- Limited pathways to take ideas to the next step after a challenge

 These partnerships between corporations and startups take a range of forms, including investment, incubation, and contracts.

-- The agility and momentum of startups enable quick moves through product prototyping, development, and deployment
+- The agility and momentum of startups enables quick moves through product prototyping, development, and deployment

 - Startups’ access to latest technology enables the creation of industry-leading products